core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Multicast-Timeout = *DIGIT

+The empty header field is equivalent to the header field conveying the value 0.

 When translating a CoAP message into an HTTP message, the HTTP Multicast-Timeout header field is set with the content of the CoAP Multicast-Timeout Option, or is left empty in case the option is empty.

-The same applies in the opposite direction, when translating an HTTP message into a CoAP message.
+When translating an HTTP message into a CoAP message, the CoAP Multicast-Timeout Option is set with the content of the HTTP Multicast-Timeout header field, or is left empty in case the header field is empty.

 ## The HTTP Reply-To Header Field ## {#sec-reply-to-header}